sophia-manodori/CSC120-A6/reflection.md

 - What worked, what didn't, what advice would you give someone taking this course in the future?
 It took a lot to figure out hashtables as they aren't the most intuitive.
 I really struggled with looping through the values, as I felt like hashtables were never covered in class, and none of their methods were either.
 I would prefer more background information for something like that, because even though I was able to figure it out, it took a lot of stressed out googling that was super unpleasant.
 The rest was pretty smooth sailing though.
+For the cafe, I chose to restock when the amount of materials needed is less than those available.
+While I have worked as a barista for about 3 years, this seemed to be the most automatic way to do it coding.